This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 (1.-above) 1970 shot taken from the King's Hotel of the intersection of Chungshan North Road (foreground) and Min Chuan East Road (right) looking east in the direction of the Taipei International Airport.
 Shown on Min Chuan East Road are the Duke Club (left center), Casablanca Bar (large bldg-far right), and the Shanghai Bar next door in the same building.
 The Pillbox is off to the far left on the corner.

 (2.-above) Another shot looking further east on Min Chuan East Road (1966 photo).
 Shown on the left are the Casablanca Bar and Shanghai Bar next door.
 The Duke Club (previous photo) is just off to the left of the photo.
-Across the street from the Casablanca Bar were the Kow Loon Bar (see "Bars Map" above) and the Lily and Kirin Clubs (see images below), which are all just off to the right of the photo.
+Across the street from the Casablanca Bar are the Kow Loon Bar (see "Bars Map" above), Lily Club, and Kirin Club (see images below), which are all just off to the right of the photo.

 (Left Image-Click to Enlarge) Map on the back of a 1971 Casablanca Bar card.
-Also shown are the Seven King's Club and the King's, Stone House, and American Hotels.
+Also shown are the Seven Kings Club, and the King's Hotel, Stone House Hotel, and American Hotel.

 (3.)
 1970 shot looking west down Min Chin East Road toward the King's Hotel (blue/white bldg on left).
 The Stone House Hotel and its sign are visible in the far left foreground.

-On the right were the Casablanca Bar, Shanghai Bar, and Duke Club.
-On the left were the Kow Loon Bar, Lily Club, and Kirin Club.
+On the right are the Casablanca Bar, Shanghai Bar, and Duke Club.
+On the left are the Kow Loon Bar, Lily Club, and Kirin Club.

 (4.)
 The same view looking as the previous photo of Min Chuan East Road looking west.
 The Stone House Hotel sign is visible on the far left.
 The illuminated King's Hotel is in the center background.

-(Photos on Right) The Casablanca Bar is marked by the "green arrows".
+(Photos on Right-Click to Enlarge) The Casablanca Bar is marked by a "green arrow" in both photos (duplicates of photos 3. & 4. above).

-2.)
+(2.)
 Adjacent and to the right of the Green Garden Hotel (shown on the far left) was this alley located off Chungshan North Road.
-The Mermaid Club's sign is visible on the right side of the alley.
+The Hero Lounge and Mermaid Club entrances are visible on the right side of the alley (double click image to enlarge image).
 The Central Hotel was off to the right of the photo on the next block.
 (1968 photo)

 (1.-above) Shown down this alley located behind the King's Hotel are the "Charming Bar" (ref. bars map at top of page) and the "Royal Club" (on right).